Best General Liability Insurance Companies for Small Businesses in Ohio

 The Hartford

-The Hartford ranks first in MoneyGeek’s analysis with high ranks in affordability, since it saves most Ohio businesses 16% on average ($92 monthly vs. the $110 benchmark).
-This provider is the top option for seven diverse industries, ranging from healthcare and childcare to consulting and retail.
-Coverage includes a $300,000 sublimit for damage to rented premises and blanket additional insured endorsements that streamline multi-client contracting.
+The Hartford ranks first in MoneyGeek's analysis, saving most Ohio businesses an average of 16% ($92 monthly vs. the $110 benchmark).
+It's the top pick for seven industries, from health care and childcare to consulting and retail.
+Coverage includes a $300,000 sublimit for damage to rented premises and blanket additional insured endorsements for multi-client contracting.

 The Hartford leads in policy management and claims handling, with fast endorsement processing and dedicated adjusters who respond within 24 hours.
-However, customers rank its buying process lower since getting a quote requires agent involvement and takes one to three business days instead of offering instant online options.
+Its buying process ranks lower.
+Getting a quote requires agent involvement and takes one to three business days rather than offering instant online options.

 Where The Hartford performs best:

-• Companies prioritizing responsive claims over quote speed
+• Companies that prioritize responsive claims over quote speed

 • Businesses with one to 49 employees seeking consistent savings